Presentation for Students

 Synopsis: This resource includes workshop materials (PowerPoint slides and handouts) designed to facilitate discussion with groups of students who may or may not be interested in teaching themselves, in a variety of contexts.

-Workshop materials include slides with questions to be used via “Peer Instruction” and informational handouts that can be shared with others (peers, parents, etc.).
+These materials include slides with questions to be used via “Peer Instruction” and handouts that can be shared with others (peers, parents, etc.).
 We have found it effective to follow these slides with information about our local teacher education program now that students have a more realistic and positive view of the profession.

 Additional points and background information can be found within the downloadable PowerPoint slides in the notes section of each slide.